morrownr/8814au/README.md

 script, the driver may not load immediately and the driver options will not be applied.
 Rebooting is strongly recommended.

-Manual build instructions: The script `install-driver.sh` automates the installation process, however, it may be necessary to build and install the driver manually with some Linux distros:
+Manual build instructions: The above script automates the installation process, however, if you want to or need to do a command line installation, use the following:

 ```
 make clean